-This is the B&SB Officials' page.
-Our contact for all things related to officiating is Sue Green - suegreen@hotmail.com
+This is the B&SB Technical Officials' page.
+Our contact for all things related to officiating is Chris Hirst - chrishirst.swim.ref@btinternet.com

-There are always opportunities to officiate at County events - if you're working through the qualifications to become an official, Sue is also the Officials development contact for the county and can often help and advice.
+There are always opportunities to officiate at County events - if you're working through the qualifications to become an official, Chris is also the Officials' development contact for the county and can offer help and advice.

 NOTICES